scando1993/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 ---
 layout: docwithnav
-title: ThingsBoard PE Cloud Getting Started
+title: Pacificsoft PE Cloud Getting Started
-description: ThingsBoard PE Cloud Overview
+description: Pacificsoft PE Cloud Overview

 ---

-Once you signed-up to [ThingsBoard PE Cloud](https://cloud.thingsboard.io/) we automatically create separate Tenant account for you.
+Once you signed-up to [Pacificsoft PE Cloud](https://cloud.thingsboard.io/) we automatically create separate Tenant account for you.
 The email and password you have specified allows you to login as Tenant Administrator.
 Also, we automatically provision sample Smart Metering application for your Tenant.
-The purpose of this application is to show how different ThingsBoard features are used to implement smart metering use cases.
+The purpose of this application is to show how different Pacificsoft features are used to implement smart metering use cases.
 Let's briefly review those use cases one-by-one:

  * [**Provisioning of devices and assets**](/docs/reference/pe-demo-getting-started/#smart-metering-model-definition) - we have modeled two Buildings, four Apartments and 12 smart devices